DaniMori/sortee-git-workshop/README.md

 inside a cloud storage folder (e.g., Dropbox, OneDrive).
 Please note that GitHub serves the purpose of backing up the repository, so no cloud storage is necessary.
-Similarly, cloning the repository in a network folder may cause problems with the `renv` environment (see below); do it at your own risk!
+Similarly, cloning the repository in a network folder may cause problems with the {renv} environment (see below); do it at your own risk!

 After cloning the repository, the Rstudio project will open automatically in the Rstudio IDE.
-If it doesn’t, or you want to return later to the project in Rstudio, you can do so by double clicking on the file `rstudio_project.Rproj` that has been created in the project folder when cloning the repository.
+If it doesn’t, or you want to return later to the project in Rstudio, you can do so by double clicking on the file “rstudio_project.Rproj” that has been created in the project folder when cloning the repository.

-**NOTE:** It is common practice to avoid using and versioning `.Rprofile` files.
-However, this project uses [package `renv`](https://cran.r-project.org/package=renv) to create a reproducible environment, which needs the `.Rprofile` file that lives in the root directory of the project. **Please DO NOT delete or edit this file**; it will install and activate the `renv` package and make it ready for restoring the environment.
+**NOTE:** It is common practice to avoid using and versioning “.Rprofile” files.
+However, this project uses [package {renv}](https://cran.r-project.org/package=renv) to create a reproducible environment, which needs the “.Rprofile” file that lives in the root directory of the project. **Please DO NOT delete or edit this file**; it will install and activate the {renv} package and make it ready for restoring the environment.

 ## Restoring the environment

-The reproducible environment created by `renv` must be restored to install all the packages this project needs to be built properly.
-If `renv` does not initialize automatically (check the console for messages about this), you will need to manually install the package first:
+The reproducible environment created by {renv} must be restored to install all the packages this project needs to be built properly.
+If {renv} does not initialize automatically (check the console for messages about this), you will need to manually install the package first:

 ``` r